 This spring, following the Covid 19 lockdown, Imaginarium actors past and present were invited to participate in an online Shakespeare film project exploring monologues and presenting them in domestic or lockdown settings.

 Tripods and microphones were dropped on doorsteps and actors recorded themselves performing their monologues.
-We provided online feedback and direction and the final films are presented here.
+We provided online feedback and direction.
+Due to further lockdowns, we are continuing this project in 2021

 2021 will see the launch of our Young Shakespeare Company (11-18 years) with an outdoor touring production of A Midsummer Night’s Dream in summer 2021.
 Directed by Imaginarium Associate and Royal Shakespeare Company Voice & Text Practitioner Michael Corbidge, and Julie Ashurst, Imaginarium Youth Director.
 Auditions will take place in January and rehearsals will be on Tuesday evenings in Cockpit House, Prescot (next door to the Shakespeare North Playhouse).
 For more information and to register for an audition email email@example.com